 Today, Halloween, our speech language pathologists completed an eight-week series on Reflective Practices, presented by Chad Kordt-Thomas, LCSW.
-This was a powerful and incredible series that left us feeling empowered.
+Chad is a San Francisco based child and family psychotherapist.

 Working closely with children and their families brings professionals into intimate relationships.
 As pediatric speech therapists we must possess a wide range of skills to make enduring positive change.
 Working with children almost always includes working with parents, whether that is our focus or not.
 However, supporting families through the child-parent relationship helps us get the most out of our interventions.